Skip to main content

 Factor 6 - Does the digital worker act on its own insights?

-● Digital worker develops insights, but doesn’t take action on its insights 0
+● Digital worker develops insights, but does not act on them 0

 Total Score 35